jsweeneyguy/Degenerator/README.md

 5. **Voting on Configuration Changes**: Use the `vote` function to approve configuration changes for the factory and staking contract.

-## Security Considerations

-- Ensure that the list of signatories and revenue splits are carefully chosen to prevent unauthorized transactions.
-- Verify configuration changes thoroughly before voting to avoid unintended consequences.
-- Implement proper access controls to restrict sensitive functions to authorized users only.

 ### FairLaunchFactoryV1 Overview